-This project that I am about to share, turned out to take sooo much more time that I thought it would.
-We have a deck on the back of the house (which I shared on this post last year), underneath the deck is concrete patio.
 It seemed like such a good spot that I did not want to waste it.
-Yet it’s one of those “odd spaces” and sometimes finding a purpose for spaces like that can be difficult.
+Yet it’s one of those “odd spaces,” and sometimes finding a purpose for spaces like that can be difficult.

 I decided to take advantage of the shade provided by the deck and build a little “outdoor living room.”
 I will tell you that this project has been completed in stages over the course of 3 summers.
 I’ve been slowly collecting the “pieces” of it.
-Last summer I was able to purchase some patio furniture for the space, which really started to make it feel like a room.
-This year I got the rug, drapes and accessories, and started to get all the pieces pulled together.
+Last summer, I purchased some patio furniture for space, making it feel like a room.
+This year I got the rug, drapes, and accessories and started to get all the pieces pulled together.

 1- A thorough deep cleaning.
-We pressure washed the concrete and scrubbed it down well.
+Pressure wash the concrete and scrub it well.

-2- Staining the deck above- There was no point in putting this together if it was just going to get stained later.
+2- Stain the deck above the patio.
+There was no point in putting this together if it was just going to get stained later.

-3- Staining the concrete on the patio.
-I don’t know if you can tell from the photo but we stained the aggregate concrete patio a blue gray, then sealed it.
-I just used the translucent concrete stain from Lowe’s. (if you do this know, it takes 2 coats, and a few days to finish).
-After we stained it, we sealed it with a glossy sealer.
-I really like the sealer because it gives it a nice finished look without being slippery.
-I’m glad we decided to stain the concrete, I feel it gives it a bit more finished look.
+3- Stain the concrete on the patio.
+I don’t know if you can tell from the photo, but we stained the aggregate concrete patio a blue-gray, then sealed it.
+I just used the translucent concrete stain from Lowe’s. (this step will take 2 coats and a few days to finish).

-4- Installing the Drapery- info in this post, (otherwise this post would be way to long) but I will tell you, I was very excited with the creative (and cheap) solution I found for this! (even though I spent an hour arguing with my husband at Lowe’s about how to do it!)
+4- Installing the Drapery- info in this post.
+I was very excited about the creative (and cheap) solution I found for this! (even though I spent an hour arguing with my husband at Lowe’s about how to do it!)

 This gives you a good view of the whole patio.
 I added one drape to each post… the pots still need flowers…

-The view when I’m laying on the couch reading a book.
+The view when I’m lying on the couch reading a book.

-Curtains open to block the sun coming in the side of the patio.
+Curtains open to block the sun from coming to the side of the patio.

-Some of the finishing touches… — snail is a Yard Bird… it’s a local company and they are waay cool, I got to tour their warehouse last summer and loved it!
+Some of the finishing touches… — snail is a Yard Bird… it’s a local company, and they are way cool; I got to tour their warehouse last summer and loved it!
 I’ve got a couple more items on my “wish list” for this summer.